pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

   Assign a value to a specific path provided.
   Arguments:
   * path : REQUIRED : path using the dot notation to specify where to place the value.
   * value : REQUIRED : Value to be assigned

+In case the value is `undefined`, the `undefined` value has been added to the key.\

 #### Examples
 such as: